linz/qgis-redistricting-plugin/documentation/ui_design/ui_design.md

 ![Map Theme Switcher](images/map_theme_switcher.png)

-The Theme Switcher allows users to control the appearance of the main Map View, for example to switch between showing the current General or Maori electoral districts (refs B6).
+The Theme Switcher allows users to control the appearance of the main Map View, for example to switch between showing the current electoral districts or changes from past electoral districts (refs B6).
 When the switcher is clicked, a drop down menu will appear showing all available map themes:

 ![Map Theme Switcher Menu](images/theme_switcher_menu.png)